HL7/cql/input/pages/09-b-cqlreference.md

 The <span class="kw">properly included in</span> operator for lists returns <span class="kw">true</span> if every element of the first list is in the second list and the first list is strictly smaller than the second list.

-For the element overload, this operator returns true if the element is in (i.e. included in) the list and it is not the only element in the list.
+For the singleton-list overload, this operator returns true if the element is in (i.e. included in) the list and it is not the only element in the list.

 This operator uses equality semantics to determine whether or not two elements are the same, with the exception that null elements are considered equal.

-For the list overload, if either argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.
+For the list-list overload, if either argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.

 Note that the order of elements does not matter for the purposes of determining inclusion.